Shin Ultraman: Filming

-On August 20, 2019, it was announced that Higuchi was looking for extras to take part in filming in the Autumn of 2019.
+On August 20, 2019, it was announced that Higuchi was looking for extras to take part in filming in late 2019.
 On November 23, 2019, Higuchi made a surprise appearance at the 2nd Atami Monster Film Festival to announce that principal photography had wrapped.
 Location shooting took place at the Prefectural Assembly Building in Ibaraki Prefecture, Hiratsuka and Yokohama in Kanagawa Prefecture, Kōfu and Minobu in Yamanashi Prefecture, and Ichihara in Chiba Prefecture.
+Several scenes were filmed in 4K using the cast and crew's personal iPhones and iPads.

 The scene in which Asami, in a giant mind-controlled state, walks the streets of Tokyo, was filmed on the first day of principal photography, according to Nishijima.
 Nagasawa stated that Higuchi gave her explicit instructions of how to act in order for her to correspond with the computer graphics for the sequence.
 For the scene where Asami collapses, Higuchi instructed Nagasawa to fall to the ground and remain motionless.
 However, Nagasawa struggled to remain immobile, and Higuchi apologized to her afterward.

 Ultraman and Mefilas' first conversation in their human disguises was filmed at Asakusa Ichimon, an Izakaya restaurant in the Asakusa district of Taitō, Tokyo, Japan.
 After the film's release, the restaurant was inundated with reservations.
 Anno cut a scene filmed by Higuchi, in which, Asami kisses Ultraman farewell in his human disguise, Shinji, before he departed Earth to defeat Zetton, in consideration of the overall balance of the moment.

-Several scenes were filmed in 4K using the cast and crew's personal iPhones and iPads.

-Visual effects
+Visual effects and editing

 Visual effects for the film were created by Shirogumi.
-The visual effects crew used previsualization to create the storyboards for the computer-generated imagery (CGI).
+The visual effects crew used previsualization to create the storyboards for the computer-generated imagery.
 Post-production supervisor Linto Ueda explained that "This time we also used it [previsualization] to verify the angle that people would stare at a giant object when it was in front of them."
 According to Ueda, the crew also used photogrammetry to scan locations that would be used as computer-generated backdrops in the film's fight scenes, stating that "we [the visual effects crew] visited power plants in the provinces, walked around Tokyo, and went with the director [Shinji Higuchi] and film crew on location scouting trips to find image sources for the background."
 VFX supervisor Atsuki Satō added that "we took a lot of photographs from numerous angles using a drone and constructed 3DCG based on the differentiation in the data we captured to create the background."